Network Overview

 Introduction

-Networks, in general, are the core of connectivity between computers/devices across the internet using IP addresses provided by Internet Service Providers (ISPs).
-In ZEDEDA Cloud, the network is how the EVE-OS configuration gets the IP Address to the edge node.
-It could be through the DHCP network, static network, proxy configuration, etc.
+Networks, in general, are the core of connectivity between computer devices across the internet using blocks of IP addresses that are provided by Internet Service Providers (ISPs).
+In ZEDEDA Cloud, EVE-OS assigns an IP address to each edge node over the network.
+This is often done using DHCP, but it could also be done over the static network, proxy configuration, and so on.

-A network handles routing for edge node hardware to pass traffic to and from ZEDEDA Cloud for management purposes, for example.
+A network handles routing for edge node hardware to pass traffic to and from ZEDEDA Cloud for management purposes.
 When you onboard an edge node, you can assign a network object to each of your node’s ethernet and wi-fi ports.
 You can reconfigure a node's ports after you create the node.

 See Network Instance Overview instead if you are interested in connectivity and routing for your edge applications.